KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 Our lab aims to improve therapeutics for underrepresented communities by investigating the influence of genetic ancestry on molecular signatures in the brain.
-We use computational tools and disease-relevant models, such as postmortem brain tissues, brain organoids, and iPSC-derived glial cells to uncover how genetic ancestry impacts complex traits in the brain.
+We use computational tools and disease-relevant models, such as postmortem brain tissue, brain organoids, and iPSC-derived glial cells, to uncover how genetic ancestry affects complex traits in the brain.
 This integrative approach provides insights into the interplay between genetic and environmental factors in complex brain disorders.

-We collaborate with the community to direct our efforts in the development of impactful research.
-Therefore, one of the main focuses of our lab is to train a diverse group of next-generation computational scientists with the ability to communicate our findings with the community.
+We collaborate with communities to guide the development of impactful research.
+One of our lab's main priorities is to train a diverse group of next-generation computational scientists who can communicate our findings to the community.

 ## Our Values